yiisoft/yii2-faker/docs/guide/basic-usage.md

 With such a template file, you can generate your fixtures using the commands like the following:

 ```
-# generate fixtures from user fixture template
+# generate fixtures from users fixture template
-php yii fixture/generate user
+php yii fixture/generate users

 # to generate several fixture data files
-php yii fixture/generate user profile team
+php yii fixture/generate users profiles teams
 ```

-In the code above `users` is template name.
-After running this command, a new file with the same template name will be created under the fixture path in the `@tests/unit/fixtures`) folder.
+In the code above `users` is a template name.
+After running this command, a new file with the same template name will be created under the fixture path (`@tests/unit/fixtures` folder).

 ```
 php yii fixture/generate-all
 ```

-This command will generate fixtures for all template files that are stored under template path and store fixtures under fixtures path with file names same as templates names.
+This command will generate fixtures for all template files that are stored under the template path and store fixtures under the fixtures path with file names same as templates names.
 You can specify how many fixtures per file you need by the `--count` option.
 In the code below we generate all fixtures and in each file there will be 3 rows (fixtures).